Start9Labs/documentation/site/source/user-manual/initial-setup.rst

     * "chime" - Embassy is ready

+    .. caution:: Glance through the :ref:`troubleshooting<setup-troubleshooting>` section if you hear any different sounds.

-    .. caution:: If you followed the DIY guide and built embassyOS from source code, it may take up to 20 minutes to first initialize.
+      If you followed the DIY guide and built embassyOS from source code, it may take up to 20 minutes to first initialize.

 You can either boot your Embassy with no monitor (headless mode) or with a monitor, mouse, and keyboard (kiosk mode).
 The Embassy One (based on a Raspberry Pi) currently does not have the ability to do kiosk mode.
 The Embassy One and the Embassy Pro (x86_64) both work in headless mode, as the local ethernet network must be available to setup your Embassy.